How to Start Self-Editing your Book

 How sick are you of your novel?

-You have a couple of options here: one is that you break down editing into the three stages we’ve talked about, which will mean working through your manuscript at least three times looking for stage-related issues; another is that – depending on your thoughts on the condition of your manuscript – you try to combine all three of the stages as best as you can.
+You have a couple of options here: one is that you break down editing into the three stages I’ve talked about earlier in this blog series, which will mean working through your manuscript at least three times looking for stage-related issues; another is that – depending on your thoughts on the condition of your manuscript – you try to combine all three of the stages as best as you can.

 The former method is more logical but you’ve already spent a LOT of time with this story, which means that at some point working through it endlessly is a little detrimental anyway.
 I would suggest going with whatever feels more comfortable for you.